ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.js.markdown

 * A projection refers to the __transformation of query results__ into a customized structure,
   modifying the shape of the data returned by the server.

-* Instead of retrieving the full document and then picking relevant data from it,
+* Instead of retrieving the full document from the server and then picking relevant data from it on the client,
-  you can return a subset of the data, specifying the document fields you want to get from the server.
+  you can request a subset of the data, specifying the document fields you want to get from the server.

 * The query can load [related documents](../../../indexes/indexing-related-documents#what-are-related-documents) and have their data merged into the projection results.